 Air Fryer Hard Boiled Eggs are easy to make and peel easily.
-You can use these air fried eggs for deviled eggs, egg salad sandwiches, in salads, or enjoy them plain with a sprinkle of salt.
+You can use these air fried eggs for deviled eggs, egg salad sandwiches, in salads, or enjoy them plain with a little salt for a quick breakfast.

-There are many ways to cook hard boiled eggs inscluding on the stove and in the instant pot.
-But the air fryer is my favorite.
+There are many ways to cook hard boiled eggs including the traditional method of cooking eggs on the stove top and in the instant pot.
+But the air fryer cooking process is the best way for me.
 Why?
-I can make up to a dozen at a time (or maybe even more), it's quick to do and my eggs come out perfect and so easy to peel.
+I can make up to a dozen at a time (or maybe even more), it's quick to do and my fresh eggs come out perfect and so easy to peel.
 No mess and no clean up are very appealing to me also.
 Give me a reason not to cook them in the air fryer.
 I'm not sure there is one!

 One of the great things about making these eggs is that all you need are eggs.
 No water, no seasonings and no oil.
 Just eggs!

 Hard boiled eggs are very versatile and they are really great for breakfast, lunch or a snack.
 While I use this recipe to make my colored Easter eggs, I also like to make a bunch to keep in the refrigerator for a few days.
 Whenever, I need a quick bite a hard boiled egg comes to the rescue.
 They are great sliced on top of avocado toast with a sprinkle of everything bagel seasoning.

 How do you cook eggs in the air fryer?